 A great tool for studying, practicing, and transcribing music

-Most people use Transcribe! to slow down music playback.
-Slowing music playback assists musicians and students in perceiving it more accurately.
-When they hear details clearly, and when they aren't struggling to keep up, they readily improve and have more fun.
-When the musical goal is perceivable and attainable improvement and enjoyment naturally follow.
+Most musicians use Transcribe! primarily to slow down music playback.
+Slowing playback allows you to percieve details more accurately.
+When you hear details clearly and when you're not struggling to keep up and your goal is attainable improvement and enjoyment naturally follow.
 That's why Transcribe is so popular.
 Most anybody who learns music by ear wants an app that slows down music.
 Of the apps that slow down music Transcribe is my pick for laptop and desktop environments.